MwViljoen/Credentials-Manager/README.md

 Create a project folder on your local machine.

-Using terminal or bash and navigate to the folder.
+Using terminal or bash, navigate to the project folder.

 Clone repo from github.
 `git clone https://github.com/MwViljoen/Credentials-Manager.git`